sweth068/Genome-Alignment-Comparison/README.md

 This README file provides an overview of the scripts used for generating plots and tables from alignments performed using three different tools (Bowtie2, BWA, Minimap) on two reference genomes and a negative control.

+The objective is to conduct a comprehensive performance comparison of wellestablished alignment tools, such as Bowtie2 and BWA-mem, against the more recently developed Minimap2 (introduced in 2020).
+This comparative analysis is carried out using metagenomic data sourced from the Pacific Ocean.
+The data is aligned against two reference genomes, namely Citromicrobium sp.
+JL477 and Mycolicibacterium poriferae, with Thermus aquaticus serving as the negative control in this study.
+The analytical approach involves the visualization of aligned data through various graphical representations, including Coverage Plot, GC Content Bias Plot, Mapping Quality vs Coverage Plot, and Percentage Identity Plot.
+Additionally, the study aims to generate summary alignment tables, including key metrics such as Alignment Summary Table, Coverage Statistics, Mapping Distribution Table, Base Quality Distribution Table, and Mismatch Distribution Table.
+This approach aims to provide a comprehensive understanding of the alignment tools' performance across diverse genomic contexts.

 Bash Scripts
 Plot Generation Scripts
 1. Bowtie2 Plot Script: bowtie_plot_script.sh